vargavince91/learning-vim/README.md

 Here is a list of all the resources I used.

 * [YouTube DistroTube The Vim Tutorial - Part One - Basic Commands](https://www.youtube.com/watch?v=ER5JYFKkYDg)

+Random notes

+* install nerd fonts, should work with vim devicons